GabrielLunesu/AdNavi/docs/ADNAVI_BUILD_LOG.md

 ---

 ## 11) Changelog
+| - 2025-10-02T03:00:00Z — **CRITICAL FIX**: Context manager singleton (fixes context loss between HTTP requests).
+  - Backend files:
+    - `backend/app/state.py`: NEW - Application-level state for shared context manager
+    - `backend/app/services/qa_service.py`: Use shared context manager from app.state instead of creating new instance
+  - **What was STILL broken after v2**:
+    - User: "how much revenue this week?" → "and the week before?"
+    - Bot switched from revenue → conversions ❌
+    - Same issue happening with ALL metrics
+  - **Root cause (ARCHITECTURAL)**:
+    - Each HTTP request creates a NEW QAService instance
+    - Each instance created its OWN ContextManager
+    - Context stored in instance A's ContextManager
+    - Instance A garbage collected after request ends
+    - Next request creates instance B with EMPTY ContextManager
+    - **Context was being lost between requests!**
+  - **The fix**:
+    - Created `app/state.py` module with SINGLETON ContextManager
+    - QAService now uses `state.context_manager` (shared across all requests)
+    - Context persists for the lifetime of the FastAPI application
+    - All requests share the same ContextManager instance
+  - **Architecture**:
+    ```
+    BEFORE (broken):
+    Request 1 → QAService(new) → ContextManager(new) → stores context → instance dies ❌
+    Request 2 → QAService(new) → ContextManager(new) → empty context ❌

+    AFTER (fixed):
+    Application startup → ContextManager singleton created ✅
+    Request 1 → QAService → uses shared ContextManager → stores context ✅
+    Request 2 → QAService → uses same shared ContextManager → has context! ✅
+    ```
+  - **Testing**:
+    - ✅ Revenue → "and the week before?" → Revenue (PASS)
+    - ✅ Conversions → "and the week before?" → Conversions (PASS)
+    - ✅ ROAS → "and yesterday?" → ROAS (PASS)
+    - Context persistence now working across all metrics
+  - **Impact**: This was the ROOT CAUSE of context failures.
+Without this, the entire context system was non-functional.
+| - 2025-10-02T02:00:00Z — **BUG FIX v2**: Strengthened context awareness with explicit directives (improves follow-up accuracy).
+  - Backend files:
+    - `backend/app/nlp/prompts.py`: Enhanced system prompt with numbered, explicit rules
+    - `backend/app/nlp/translator.py`: Added inline directives in context summary (arrows pointing to what to inherit)
+  - **What was still broken after v1**:
+    - User: "how many conversions this week?" → "and the week before?"
+    - Bot returned ROAS instead of conversions ❌ (metric switched incorrectly)
+    - User: "which campaigns are live?" → "which one performed best?"
+    - Bot returned arbitrary entity instead of top performer ❌
+    - User: "that campaign" references not resolved correctly ❌
+  - **Root cause v2**:
+    - Context summary was too plain - LLM didn't know WHAT to inherit
+    - System prompt was too generic - LLM didn't follow inheritance rules strictly
+    - Few-shot examples didn't cover enough real-world scenarios
+  - **The fix v2**:
+    - **Explicit context summary with arrows**:
+      ```
+      Metric Used: conversions ← INHERIT THIS if user asks about different time period
+      Top Items: Campaign 1, Campaign 2 ← REFERENCE THESE if user asks 'which one?'
+      First Entity: 'Campaign 1' ← USE THIS if user says 'that campaign', 'it'
+      ```
+    - **Numbered, explicit system prompt rules**:
+      1. METRIC INHERITANCE (MOST IMPORTANT) - with DO NOT switch warning
+      2. ENTITY REFERENCE - with "Top Items:" marker instructions
+      3. PRONOUNS - with specific examples ("that", "it", "this")
+      4. FOLLOW-UP SIGNALS - questions starting with "and...", "more details", etc.
+    - **5 follow-up examples** (was 3, now 5) covering:
+      - "and the week before?" after conversions query ✅
+      - "and yesterday?" after ROAS query ✅
+      - "which one performed best?" after listing campaigns ✅
+      - "how many conversions did that campaign deliver?" after entity query ✅
+      - "give me more details" after listing campaigns ✅
+  - **Improvements**:
+    - Context summary now includes inline directives (← arrows)
+    - System prompt has 4 numbered sections for clarity
+    - Each rule has concrete examples
+    - 67% more follow-up examples (3 → 5)
+  - **Known limitation**:
+    - "that campaign" can't be filtered by name yet (DSL v1.2 only supports entity_ids)
+    - Workaround: Filter by level + status to narrow down results
+    - Future: DSL v1.3 could add entity_name filters
+  - **Testing**:
+    - Verified imports work correctly
+    - No linting errors
+    - Context summary format improved with explicit markers
 | - 2025-10-02T01:00:00Z — **BUG FIX**: Context-aware prompts for follow-up questions (critical fix for conversation context).
   - Backend files:
     - `backend/app/nlp/prompts.py`: Added context-awareness instructions and follow-up examples